Joy Bryant: Acting

-In 2005, she appeared in several high-profile films, including the horror filmThe Skeleton Key and the drama films London and Get Rich or Die Tryin', in the latter of which she played the childhood sweetheart of 50 Cent.
+In 2005, she appeared in several high-profile films, including the horror film The Skeleton Key and the drama films London and Get Rich or Die Tryin', in the latter of which she played the childhood sweetheart of 50 Cent.
 In 2007, she had a minor part in the thriller film The Hunting Party starring Richard Gere and Terrence Howard, followed by a leading role in the ensemble comedy Welcome Home Roscoe Jenkins (2008).
-She also played the role of Tunde Adebimpe's love interest in "Will Do" a 2011 TV on the Radio music video.
-From 2010 to 2015, Bryant starred as Jasmine Trussell in Parenthood.
+She also played the role of Tunde Adebimpe's love interest in "Will Do", a 2011 TV on the Radio music video.
+Bryant starred as Jasmine Trussell in NBC's family comedy-drama series Parenthood (2010–2015).
 BuddyTV ranked her #19 on its TV's 100 Sexiest Women of 2011 list.
+In 2012, she launched her own web series, Across the Board with Joy Bryant, which featured interviews with celebrity guests.
+An action talk show hosted by Bryant saw her and the guests doing different activities such as go-karting, climbing and pottery.
+The series consisted of ten episodes and aired on Reserve's YouTube channel.
+She had one of the main roles as Debbie Sullivan on the romantic comedy film About Last Night (2014) alongside Kevin Hart, Regina Hall and Michael Ealy.
+The film grossed $50 million at the box office.

-Also in 2015, she had a guest-starring role as Erica Kincaid, a doctor, on the series Rosewood.
-In 2017, she had a guest-starring role on the HBO series Girls.
+In 2015, she had a recurring role as Erica Kincaid, a doctor, on the police procedural drama series Rosewood.
+In 2017, she had guest roles on television shows What Would Diplo Do? and Girls.
 The following year, Bryant was cast in a recurring role on the sports drama series Ballers, playing a successful public defender and mother of a rising football star.
-In 2019, she portrayed Lori Foster on Netflix's teen drama web series Trinkets.
+In 2019, she portrayed Lori Foster on Netflix's teen drama series Trinkets.

+Business ventures

+She co-founded a production company in 2016.
+On January 13, 2021, Deadline announced that Bryant and producer Samantha Taylor Pickett launched a production company, Hot Sauce, with a three-year deal at Sony Pictures.

 Fashion design

 In June 2014, Bryant and her husband Dave Pope launched a clothing line, Basic Terrain, a casual sportswear to performance outerwear line.
 The collection was inspired by Bryant's love for the outdoors.
 Basic Terrain's pop-up store was opened in July 2015 at Satine, a clothing boutique in Los Angeles.
+Ten percent of the company's proceeds are donated to environmental organizations such as Earthjustice.
+In September 2016, Basic Terrain became available in chain department store Selfridges in the United Kingdom.

+Writing

+Bryant has written several personal essays for publications such as Lenny Letter and Refinery29.
+She has written about various topics, including her childhood, body insecurities and family.
+In 2016, The Cut announced that she was working on a book proposal for a collection of essays.